 Next, we investigated the conservation of RBPs across the major eukaryotic kingdoms.
-200 proteins of the At-RBP set were predicted to have homologs in human, mouse and/or yeast (Supplemental Figure 3A) as determined by the InParanoid database (Sonnhammer and Östlund, 2015).
+200 proteins of the At-RBP set were predicted to have orthologs in human, mouse and/or yeast (Supplemental Figure 3A) as determined by the InParanoid database (Sonnhammer and Östlund, 2015).
 Of these, 64 proteins were only found in the At-RBP set (discussed below), while 136 proteins have been detected as RBPs in other mRNA interactomes including several without prior association to RNA-binding (Supplemental Figure 3A, Supplemental Data Set 1).
 Such strong overlap strengthens the confidence that most of the At-RBPs are bona fide RBPs.
 Finally, 52 At-RBPs were present in interactomes of all three kingdoms (Supplemental Figure 3B).
 This group mainly comprises proteins involved in mRNA translation, splicing and helicase activity (Supplemental Data set 1), all of which are core eukaryotic RNA functions.

 Biophysical properties of captured proteins are characteristic of RBPs

 Next, we examined the biophysical and amino acid sequence features of captured proteins (Figure 2).
-We used the properties of the input proteome (red line) as a reference for diverse proteins, whereas input proteins with the GO annotation ‘RNA-binding’ (light purple line) was a reference for expected properties of known/predicted RBPs.
-These two groups were compared to the properties of the At-RBP set (green line), of those At-RBPs without known RBDs (light orange line) and of candidate At-RBPs (blue line).
+We used the properties of the input proteome as a reference for diverse proteins, whereas input proteins with the GO annotation ‘RNA-binding’ was a reference for expected properties of known/predicted RBPs.
+These two groups were compared to the properties of the At-RBP set, of those At-RBPs without known RBDs and of candidate At-RBPs.
 All five groupings spanned the full range of protein sizes, with some bias towards larger proteins among the At-RBPs with unknown RBDs (Figure 2A).
 Compared to the input proteome, all four groups showed significantly increased proportions of residues in intrinsically disordered regions (Figure 2B), which have been linked to protein-protein, protein-DNA and protein-RNA interactions (Wright and Dyson, 2015; Calabretta and Richard, 2015).
 Furthermore, all four RBP sets exhibited significant shifts towards a more alkaline isoelectric point and a lower hydrophobicity compared to the input proteome (Figure 2C, 2D).
 This is also reflected in their amino acid composition.
 Hydrophobic and aromatic amino acids such as leucine (L), isoleucine (I), and valine (V), as well as amino acids with aliphatic side chains such as tryptophan (W) and phenylalanine (F), which have all been shown to have low propensity to bind RNA (Jeong et al., 2003; Lejeune et al., 2005), were depleted relative to the input proteome (Figure 2F and Supplemental Figure 4B).
 Cysteine (C) also showed strong depletion, which is consistent with its low propensity to bind RNA (Lejeune et al., 2005) and its depletion in intrinsically disordered regions (Theillet et al., 2013; Williams et al., 2001).
 By contrast, proline (P) is enriched in all four RBP sets, in agreement with its strong enrichment in disordered regions (Theillet et al., 2013; Williams et al., 2001).
 Furthermore, positive and polar amino acids such as arginine (R), glutamine (Q), asparagine (N) and histidine (H), which have a high propensity to bind RNA, were enriched among all RBP sets (Figure 2F and Supplemental Figure 4A).
 The smallest amino acid glycine (G), which can form strong interaction with the nucleotide guanine (Lejeune et al., 2005), also showed strong positive enrichment (Supplemental Figure 4A).
 Overall, the At-RBPs showed the strongest biases in these features.
 At-RBPs without known RBDs and candidate At-RBPs also followed these trends albeit to a lesser extent.
-Taken together, these findings indicate that mRNA interactome capture strongly enriched for bona fide plant RBPs.
+Taken together, these findings mirror those reported for other mRNA interactomes (Castello et al., 2012; Liao et al., 2016), and indicate that mRNA interactome capture strongly enriched for bona fide plant RBPs.

 Interactome capture identifies a diverse set of proteins with a range of recognized RBDs